prasser/subframe/README.md

 ```

-* This results in a csv file looking similar to this:
+* This results in a csv file looking like this:

 <table>
 <tr><td>		</td><td>			</td><td>Time			</td><td>Time				</td></tr>